diaolanshan/nodejs-pcf-solace/README.md

-A *Nodejs* app which target to demo how to use webMessaging and smf protocol to connect to a solace instance in the Bosch IoT Cloud.
+A *Nodejs* app which target to demo how to use webMessaging and smf protocol to connect a client app to a solace instance which hosted in the Bosch IoT Cloud(or any other cloud platform which based on the Cloud Foundry).

-The source can be downloaded from [here]().
+The source code can be downloaded from [here](https://github.com/diaolanshan/nodejs-pcf-solace).

-The app use
+The app use:
  - [solclientjs](https://www.npmjs.com/package/solclientjs) lib, so add solclientjs 10.1.0 to your *package.json*.
  - [node-cfenv](https://github.com/cloudfoundry-community/node-cfenv) in order to easily access the cf enviroment variables, so also add cfenv 1.1.0 to your *package.json*.
  - [restify](http://restify.com/) in order to have rest api, so also add that dependency to your *package.json*.